isomerpages/mlaw-corp/news/press-releases/_posts/2021-07-26-Extension-of-Application-Period-for-Simplified-Insolvency-Programme.md

     b. unviable MSCs to wind up via the Simplified Winding Up Programme (“<b>SWUP</b>”).

 {:start="6"}
-6. MSCs that wish to apply for the SIP may visit www.go.gov.sg/sip.
+6. MSCs that wish to apply for the SIP may visit <a href="https://www.go.gov.sg/sip" target="new">https://www.go.gov.sg/sip</a>.

 Past Press Releases: [28 Jan 2021](/news/press-releases/simplified-insolvency-programme-commences) and [5 Oct 2020](/news/press-releases/simplified-insolvency-programme)